adsforce/docs/src/en/get-started/add-apps/README.md

 ![app-name](app-name.png)

-&ensp;&ensp;3）Once you have entered the required information, click on "Create";
+&ensp;&ensp;3）Once you have entered the required information, click "Create";

 &ensp;&ensp;4）Your app is now fully added to your list of apps.